appserver-io/appserver/get-started/psrs.md

 * [naming](https://github.com/appserver-io-psr/naming)
 * [mop](https://github.com/appserver-io-psr/mop)

-> With the final ersion 1.0.0 `Iron Horse`, we guarantee, that `appserver.io` will follow [Semantic Versioning](http://semver.org) and take care for backward compatibility for the `application specific PSRs`.
+> With the final ersion 1.0.0 `Iron Horse`, we guarantee, that `appserver.io` will follow [Semantic Versioning](http://semver.org) and take cares of backward compatibility for the `application specific PSRs`.
 The major version will **NEVER** be broken.

 ### Server specific `PSRs`